-- Daily or weekly goals, like meditating daily or plan my weeks at work
+- Daily or weekly goals, like meditating daily or planning my weeks at work

-- Monthly or yearly goals, like getting 10% addition income or save 65% of income
+- Monthly or yearly goals, like getting 10% additional income or saving 65% of income

 With daily or weekly goals, there is no need to make a plan.
 It is very clear what you can do in order to meet this resolution.

-With monthly or yearly goals, a game plan can come in very handy.
+A game plan can come in handy with monthly or yearly goals.
 These are the bigger goals that need to be broken down before you can reach this resolution.

 It’s easy to think that you have an entire year before anything comes up.
 Yes, that is true, BUT the year goes way faster than you think.
 You may become overwhelmed with your big goals or totally forget about your resolutions (that’s what happens with me, oops!).

-One great thing is to beak up your goals over each quarter, month, or year.
+One great thing is to break up your goals over each quarter, month, or year.

 I can take an example of my resolutions.
-My resolution is to get €300 passive income by the end of 2021 and currently I’m at €175.
-My monthly steps may look like:
+My resolution is to get €300 passive income by the end of 2023, and currently I’m at €175.
+My monthly steps may look like this: